GuangCheng/ubuntu-ionic-installer/README.md

 # Ubuntu Ionic Installer

 Installs Android, Apache Ant, Gradle, Java JDK, Node.js, Apache Cordova, and Ionic Framework on Ubuntu x64 and x86 architectures.
-Has been tested with Ubuntu 16.04 Trusty Tahr.
+Has been tested with Ubuntu 16.04.

 ## Resources